New Years Deals:

 Pedal

 When riding, you place your feet on top of the pedal.
-Typically made of aluminum or steel, they come in various shapes and sizes (often a little too small for western feet), and they significantly impact the riding comfort of the wheel (especially on longer trips).
+Typically made of aluminum or steel, they come in various shapes and sizes (often a little too small for Western feet), and they significantly impact the riding comfort of the wheel (especially on longer trips).

 Shell

 The shells are the plastic covers that house the other components (mainboard, batteries, tire/motor assembly, etc.).
-Older wheels had a single shell made of two parts; more modern wheels have four parts to the body, an “inner shell” that usually only covers the motor and to which the batteries, mainboard, and other components are connected, and separate “outer shells” that protect the electronics and batteries.
+Older wheels had a single shot made of two parts; more modern wheels have four parts to the body, an “inner shell” that usually only covers the motor and to which the batteries, mainboard, and other components are connected, and separate “outer shells” that protect the electronics and batteries.

 The difference is that those with separate inner and outer shells are much easier to work with when performing repairs or other tasks.
 They have better ingress protection (preventing moisture/water from entering the electronics/batteries).